helpermethod/termplates/README.md

 {{/movies}}
 ```

-Use the static `renderFile` method to render the file containing the template.
+Use the static `render` method to render the file containing the method.

 ```java
 // note that you reference the file only by its prefix, i.e. "movies", not "movies.mustache"